axperty/pylaunchmc/README.md

 ### Overview

-**PyLaunch MC** is a simple yet powerful Minecraft server dashboard for Windows, designed for everyone from first-time server owners to experienced administrators.
+**PyLaunchMC** is a simple yet powerful Minecraft server dashboard for Windows, designed for everyone from first-time server owners to experienced administrators.
 It replaces the complex command line with a clean, intuitive, and modern user interface.

 It's a true "plug-and-play" solution: just drop the executable into an existing server folder, and you get instant access to a full suite of management tools.

 ### Contributing

-Your contributions make PyLaunch MC better for everyone.
+Your contributions make PyLaunchMC better for everyone.
 Whether you're reporting a bug, suggesting a new feature, or submitting a code improvement, all help is welcome.
 Please feel free to open an issue or a pull request!

 ### Features

-PyLaunch MC is packed with features that simplify every aspect of server management:
+PyLaunchMC is packed with features that simplify every aspect of server management:

 *   **🖥️ Intuitive Dashboard**
     *   A single, clean view showing server status, IP address, and a live player list.